Best European Countries for Business

 Which country is best for you will be dependent on your sector.
-If you’d like more information about expanding into over 150 international markets you can sign up to Centuro Connect FREE for detailed global expansion strategies.
+If you’d like more information about expanding into over 170+ international markets you can sign up to Centuro Connect for detailed global expansion strategies.

 It can be easy to overlook the UK’s closest neighbour for opportunities further afield, but France has one of the largest economies in the world.
 They also have world-leading electronics, manufacturing, health, education, and finance sectors, making it one of the best countries for business in those industries.

 The country has a population of 67 million and has access to the EU single market.
-There is a well-educated workforce, with 34% of 25-64-year-olds holding a degree making it a good job market as well.
+There is a well-educated workforce, with 34% of 25-64-year-olds holding a degree, making it a good job market.

 “France is a top-ranked country in regards to its quality of roads, railways, ports, and other infrastructure.”

 In regards to residing in France, there are notable benefits to be had from both a corporate and social standpoint.
-For example, residents’ work/social-life balance is important.
-The Labour Code forbids work on a Sunday and overtime has an impressive 25% bonus.
-Whilst these are largely employee benefits, it gives business owners insight as to the approach to the balanced work-life in France.
+For example, residents’ work/social-life balance is essential.
+The Labour Code forbids work on a Sunday, and overtime has an impressive 25% bonus.
+Whilst these are essentially employee benefits, they give business owners insight as to the approach to a balanced work-life in France.
 With a good balance of work and social life comes higher levels of productivity from your workforce.

 “Germany’s corporation tax is only 15%.”